ncoelle/loracle-maven-plugin/README.md

 opensource.org also "-license" before the ending and you get a normal form that matches something.
  Be careful though.
 Some licenses share the url (e.g. with or without exception) and thus can not be used for license identification.

+### Mapping By Url (time based)

+So you found a license at http://i.am.a.license/i/promise.really and looking at its content shout "ah bsd-2-clause".
+ Can you then safely map this url as bsd-2-clause?
+  Well no. The content may change at any time.
+But how about risking it for a while ?
+You just checked it.
+   It probably is good for a while.
+So lets do that.
+Store the mapping with date and only allow it for the next x days.

 ### Mapping by License Text